Women Talk About What It's Like to Take a Grown Man's Virginity

 THE ONE WHO COULDN’T KEEP IT UP

 I moved back home a year ago after a bad break up and started working in a bar.
-The bar manager – let’s call him Jay – was a guy close to my age.
+The bar manager—let’s call him Jay—was a guy close to my age.
 After months of flirting, and the time I gave him a quick blowjob when we were changing the barrels, we went on a date.
-Afterwards we went back to his parents’ house – which should have been a warning sign in retrospect, but how could I judge?
+Afterward we went back to his parents’ house—which should have been a warning sign in retrospect, but how could I judge?
 I was back at home, too.

 Once we got to his room, he couldn’t keep it up.
 I thought it was because he was drunk.
-Now, I realise it’s probably because he was nervous.
-It didn’t last long, but he was very well-endowed so I had high hopes for future hook-ups.
-After sleeping with him a few times and him struggling to keep it up each time I had a proper chat with him about it, and he revealed that he’d never slept with anyone before.
-He’d “done stuff” with plenty of people, but since falling in love with someone who was engaged – a one-sided love affair that went on for a couple of years – he’d never got to a position where sex was about to happen.
+Now I realize it’s probably because he was nervous.
+It didn’t last long, but he was very well-endowed, so I had high hopes for future hook-ups.
+After sleeping with him a few times and him struggling to keep it up each time, I had a chat with him about it, and he revealed that he’d never slept with anyone before.
+He’d “done stuff” with plenty of people, but since falling in love with someone who was engaged—a one-sided love affair that went on for a couple of years—he’d never got to a position where sex was about to happen.
 Fair enough.

 Tara, 29